Reviews You Can Rely On

 Connectivity

-Unfortunately, simultaneously connecting two devices is finicky, as the Beats do not offer a multipoint connection.
+Simultaneously connecting two devices is finicky, as the Beats do not offer a multipoint connection.
 Instead, they support Audio Switching for Android and manual swapping for iOS.
-Audio Switching is similar to Multipoint, but for devices linked to a Google account.
-With iOS, you can share audio with those nearby using Apple Audio Share support.
+Audio Switching is similar to Multipoint, but for devices linked to a Google account. iOS shares audio with those nearby using Apple Audio Share support.
+While the limited multipoint functionality is a bit of a bummer, most Solo 4 users are satisfied with connectivity.

 Our 73-hour battery life measurement (with ANC on) outlasted the manufacturer's claims of 50 hours.
+Credit: Matt Lighthart

 =Battery=